Public Authorities (Fraud, Error and Recovery) Bill

 Overview

-The Public Authorities (Fraud, Error and Recovery) Bill aims to strengthen the UK government's ability to prevent and tackle fraud against public authorities, recover wrongly paid funds, and introduce improved methods for recovering debts.
-It grants new investigatory powers and introduces methods for recovering debts from bank accounts and earnings.
+The Public Authorities (Fraud, Error and Recovery) Bill aims to strengthen the UK government's ability to prevent and tackle fraud against public authorities, recover wrongly paid money, and improve the efficiency of recovery processes.
+The bill introduces new investigatory powers, recovery mechanisms, and civil penalties, and establishes a Public Sector Fraud Authority.

 Description